phaserjs/phaser/README.md

 * Sprite animation data wasn't reset when going from a sprite sheet to a single frame in Sprite.loadTexture (thanks @lucbloom, fix #850)
 * Timer.ms would report the game time ms value if the Timer hadn't yet been started, instead of 0.
 * Timer.seconds would report the game time value if the Timer hadn't yet been started, instead of 0.
+* A Canvas style set from a game config object used an incorrect property (thanks @TatumCreative, fix #861)

 ### Migration Guide